-Since I had 2 categories that varied greatly I couldn’t add everything up neatly but just know that if we do all the thigns above, our savings per year will be more than this amount!
+Since I had a couple of categories where the savings varied quite a bit, I couldn’t add everything up neatly, but if we do all the things above, our savings per year will be at least…

 Total Saved Per Year = $4900+ per year!

-I don’t know about you, but I would love to add an extra $4900 to our yearly income for things we don’t need to spend money on!
+I don’t know about you, but I would LOVE to add an extra $4900 to our yearly income.

-Will you join me in saving money in these areas of your life this year?
+Will you join me in saving huge amounts of money by cutting out some unnecessary things from your own life?
 Which one will be the hardest for you?
 What additional frugal tips for saving money will you add to this list this year?